 Elle tries takeout

-For a lot of the smaller, intimate restaurants, a critical concern in the time of lockdown has been how to pivot business.
-Hove’s neighbourhood bistro, Wild Flor (which originally seats 36 covers per sitting) have pivoted in bringing delectable British and French cuisine to your own home with a ‘finish at home’ experience.
+For a lot of the smaller, intimate restaurants, a critical concern in the time of lockdown has been how to pivot the business.
+Hove’s neighbourhood bistro, Wild Flor (which originally seats 36 covers per sitting) have pivoted in bringing delectable Classic & Seasonal British & European cuisine to your own home with a ‘finish at home’ experience.
 We embraced the interactive element of ‘Wild Flor To Your Door’ which not only allowed us to indulge in beautifully seasonal ingredients, but we also got creative in preparing an aesthetic table to match our food.

 The Wild Flor To Your Door brings a three-course offering of both meat and vegetarian persuasion.
 We selected the Smoked Trout Rillette, complete with piquant Pickled Gooseberries and Sorrel Salad, and a second starter of Tomatoes, Baba Ghanoush with creamy Stracciatella Cheese.
 Both starters were paired with a side of chewy brown sourdough and locally farmed butter.